s-macke/concepts-of-programming-languages/docs/exercises/Exercise2.2.md

 Write a program which generates an inverted index out of an array of book pages.
 Each Page contains an array of words.

-- USe the "type" keyword to define custom types for Book, Page and Index.
+- Use the "type" keyword to define custom types for Book, Page and Index.
-- Make sure the Stringer() interface is implemented for Book and Index to make them printable More details about the Stringer interface: https://tour.golang.org/methods/17 The stringer interface will be explained in more detail in the next lecture.
 - Write a unit test which generates a book and calculates the index and prints it to Stdout

 ## After this Exercise